 Cardiac resynchronization therapy

-Cardiac resynchronization therapy is a procedure to implant a device in your chest to make your heart's chambers squeeze (contract) in a more organized and efficient way.
+Cardiac resynchronization therapy is a procedure to implant a device in the chest to make the heart's chambers squeeze (contract) in a more organized and efficient way.

-Cardiac resynchronization therapy (CRT) uses a device called a biventricular pacemaker (also called a cardiac resynchronization device) that sends electrical signals to both lower chambers of your heart (ventricles).
-The signals trigger your ventricles to contract in a more coordinated way, which improves the pumping of blood out of your heart.
+Cardiac resynchronization therapy (CRT) uses a device called a biventricular pacemaker — also called a cardiac resynchronization device — that sends electrical signals to both lower chambers of the heart (right and left ventricles).
+The signals trigger the ventricles to contract in a more coordinated way, which improves the pumping of blood out of the heart.

-Sometimes the device also contains an implantable cardioverter-defibrillator (ICD), which can deliver an electrical shock to reset your heartbeat if your heart rhythm becomes dangerously erratic.
+Sometimes the device also contains an implantable cardioverter-defibrillator (ICD), which can deliver an electrical shock to reset the heartbeat if the heart rhythm becomes dangerously irregular.

 Why it's done

 If you have heart failure, your heart muscle is weakened and may not be able to pump out enough blood to support your body.
 This can be worsened if your heart's chambers aren't in sync with each other.

-Cardiac resynchronization therapy may reduce your symptoms of heart failure and lower your risk of heart failure complications, including death.
+Cardiac resynchronization therapy may reduce symptoms of heart failure and lower the risk of heart failure complications, including death.